Biggest Zoo in the World: Area vs Animals (2026 Guide)

 - Country: Thailand

-Khao Kheow Open Zoo opened in 1978 with a mission to create a large open-space wildlife park for conservation, education, and recreation.
-Unlike typical city zoos, this one features vast enclosures where animals roam freely across forested and grassland areas.
+Khao Kheow Open Zoo, opened in 1978, is a large wildlife park dedicated to conservation, education and recreation.
+Its vast enclosures allow animals like elephants, tigers, gibbons and exotic birds to roam freely in forested and grassland areas.

-Fun Fact: With over 8,000 animals from more than 300 species, it’s one of Asia’s most diverse open-range zoos.
+The park also offers a night safari, giving visitors a unique view of nocturnal animals.
+With over 8,000 animals from more than 300 species, it is one of Asia’s most diverse open-range zoos.

 6. San Diego Zoo Safari Park — USA